 Minicomputers appeared in the 1960s and peaked in the 1970s, and cost just tens to hundreds of thousands of dollars, while mainframes cost millions and were usually leased.
 So minicomputers could be afforded by a company department, not an entire corporation... meaning that they were shared, by dozens of people.
 So, unlike the early micros, minis had multiuser support, multitasking, basic security and so on.

 One of its early big hits was the 12-bit PDP-8.
-It ran multiple incompatible OSes, but one was called OS-8.
-This OS is long gone but it was the origin of a command-line interface with commands such as DIR, TYPE, DEL, REN and so on.
+It ran multiple incompatible OSes, but one was called OS/8.
+This OS is long gone but it was the origin of a command-line interface (largely shared with TOPS-10 on the later, bigger and more expensive, 36-bit PDP-10 series) with commands such as DIR, TYPE, DEL, REN and so on.
 It also had a filesystem with 6-letter names (all in caps) with semi-standardised 3-letter extensions, such as README.TXT.

 So DEC's PDP-8 and OS-8 directly inspired the entire PC-compatible industry, the whole x86 computer industry.